Mirtrix/quick-actions-vscode/README.md

 - `${workspaceDir}`: workspace directory name, open workspace required;
 - `${workspaceDir}`: absolute path to the workspace directory, open workspace required;
 - `${file}`: the name of the currently opened file, an open file is required.
+- `${filePath}`: the absolute pat of the currently opened file, an open file is required.

 ### Default actions